codeotter0201/claude-daily-check-in/PRD.md

     ```
     1. Get the current UTC time.
     2. Based on the current date, determine the log filename in the format 'YYYYMM-log.csv'.
     3. Check if this file exists.
-If it does not, create it and write the header 'timestamp,event_type'.
+If it does not, create it and write the header 'timestamp,event_type,token_id'.
-    4. Append a new line to the file with current UTC timestamp in ISO 8601 format and 'CHECK-IN'.
+    4. Append a new line to the file with current UTC timestamp in ISO 8601 format, 'CHECK-IN', and token identifier (e.g., 'TOKEN_1').
     IMPORTANT: Only perform file operations.
 Do NOT run git commands.
     ```